This week I’m going to talk about all things MMO starting with updates to Guild Wars 2 and then following it up with Neverwinter’s new module.

 My case and point is a zone called Vashj’ir in World of Warcraft.
 The whole place had quests completely underwater and many did not like the zone.

 Another zone that Blizzard changed in WoW was Thousand Needles.
-It went completely underwater because of the Cataclysm (an expansion that many felt led the game down hill.
+It went completely underwater because of the Cataclysm (an expansion that many felt led the game downhill.
 Personally that wasn’t the expansion that led me to quit the game.)

 This isn’t to say that underwater combat is terrible, it’s to say that I’m skeptical about it walking in.
 Regardless of my skepticism, I will keep an open mind with the update when it releases.

-More information about the update can be listened to on Guild Chat
+More information about the update can be listened to on Guild Chat.

-A week or two ago I picked up Neverwinter after four years of absense.
-In those couple of weeks I’ve done a ton of research on gearing up my character, finding the best zones to explore, and pulled out my hair trying to find an appreciable guide or map.
+A week or two ago I picked up Neverwinter after four years of absence.
+In those couple of weeks, I’ve done a ton of research on gearing up my character, finding the best zones to explore, and pulled out my hair trying to find an appreciable guide or map.
 WHY DON’T THESE THINGS EXIST?!
 All I want is a map to say “Underdark (iLvl 8k+)” because when I first came back, I walked into places that kicked my ass so damn hard that I had to use a scroll to GTFO.
 Truly.

 As for the guides, all I was looking for was something to say, “By the way, if you don’t have 85% ARPen, then it’s not worth walking into this zone.”
 Seriously!
 Knowing that ONE THING would have saved me 40 gold and a stack or two of potions!

 This module is set in Ravenloft.
-(Keep in mind that Neverwinter is based in the Dungeon’s and Dragons universe.
+(Keep in mind that Neverwinter is based in the Dungeons and Dragons universe.
 If you aren’t familiar with Ravenloft in D&D, do some research.
 The campaign setting has been around since at least AD&D with the dreaded THAC0 system… But that’s a whole other conversation.)

 Here is the official announcement page though I’m going to briefly highlight some of the changes.